 The effects of change in Repo Rate:

-Repurchase options (REPOS) or Ready Forward or Repurchase agreement is temporary Liquidity Adjustment Facility (LAF) extended by RBI to banks on the terms that the amount should be repaid on a predetermined future date.
-Repo rate is the rate at which the RBI lends short-term money to the banks against the security of all SLR-eligible transferable Government of India- dated Securities, Treasury Bills and State Development Loans (SDL).
-Under Repo Scheme (LAF – Repo), RBI would debit to concerned Bank’s RC SGL Account of accepted securities and release the funds to the credit of concerned bank’s current account.
-When RBI increases the repo rate borrowing under Repo scheme becomes more expensive.
-Therefore, when RBI wants to make it more expensive for the banks to borrow money, it increases the repo rate; which would decrease the supply of the money in the market.
-Similarly, if it wants to make it cheaper for banks to borrow money it reduces the repo rate; which would increase the supply of the money in the market.
+Repurchase options (REPOS) or Ready Forward or Repurchase agreement is a temporary Liquidity Adjustment Facility (LAF) extended by RBI to banks on the terms that the amount should be repaid on a predetermined future date.
+Repo rate is the rate at which the RBI lends short-term money to the banks against the security of all SLR-eligible transferable Government of India- dated Securities, Treasury Bills, and State Development Loans (SDL).
+Under Repo Scheme (LAF – Repo), RBI would debit to the concerned Bank’s RC SGL Account of accepted securities and release the funds to the credit of the concerned bank’s current account.
+When RBI increases the repo rate borrowing under the Repo scheme becomes more expensive.
+Therefore, when RBI wants to make it more expensive for the banks to borrow money, it increases the repo rate; which would decrease the supply of money in the market.
+Similarly, if it wants to make it cheaper for banks to borrow money it reduces the repo rate; which would increase the supply of money in the market.
 The Reserve bank of India introduced Repo auctions in India, in December 1992.
 The repo rate became the independent variable policy rate, marking a shift from the earlier method of adjustment of various policy rates, in terms of the policy announcements made by RBI on 03/05/2011.

 The effects of change in Reverse Repo or SDF:

 The Reverse Repo rate is the rate at which the Reserve Bank of India (the Central Bank of a country) borrows money from commercial banks in India.
 The Fixed Rate Reverse Repo (FRRR) is replaced by SDF w.e.f April 8, 2022, as the floor of the LAF corridor.